Employment assignments

 In addition to the work situations discussed previously, a foreign national entering Brazil to provide technical assistance or assist in the transfer of technology must remain on the foreign parent company's payroll.

-In these instances, the residency is valid for up to one year.
+In these instances, the work permit is valid for up to one year.
 There must be a technical assistance agreement (a covenant or a cooperation agreement is also accepted) executed between the Brazilian company (which will receive the services) and the foreign company (which will provide the services and consequently send the foreign national to Brazil).
 Furthermore, the applicant must provide evidence of at least three years of relevant professional experience.

 Technical visas — short-term technical assistance